AhmedSakrr/binance-triangle-arbitrage/notes.md

 Solution:-

-change the node-binance-api version in package.json to 0.13.0
+change the node-binance-api version in package.json to 0.13.0 or the latest version currently it's 0.13.1

 ++++++++++++++++++++